delamonpansie/silencer/README.md

     rule:
     # block whoever tries using AUTH LOGIN on smtp port.
 We do not use authentication, so
     # who ever tries auth is picking passowrds
     - name: auth
       re:
-          # example line `2024-09-10 02:20:07.641 [20764] SMTP protocol error in "AUTH LOGIN" H=(User) [xx.xx.xx.xx]:xx I=[xx.xx.xx.xx]:25 AUTH command used when not advertised`
+          # example line: `2024-09-10 02:20:07.641 [20764] SMTP protocol error in "AUTH LOGIN" H=(User) [xx.xx.xx.xx]:xx I=[xx.xx.xx.xx]:25 AUTH command used when not advertised`

-          # Rule matching works by using a sequence of regexes to match and trim
+          # Rule matching works by using a sequence of regexes to match and trim line until only IP remains.
-          # line until only IP remains.
-If the regex fails to match, then the rule
-          # is considered failed, and no more matching is performed.
-If regex
+          # If the regex fails to match, then the rule is considered failed, and no more matching
-          # contains capture group, then log line will be replaced with the value
+          # is performed.
+If regex contains capture group, then log line will be replaced with the value
           # of capture group.

           # match begging of the line with /^$date_time \[\d+\] SMTP protocol error in "AUTH LOGIN"/ and select tail for latter processing.